MouliMohanN/SynapseGPT/README.md

 - `history:start` / `history:complete` / `history:error` – History or diff computations.
 - `ui:info` / `ui:error` / `ui:settings` – Client-side notifications such as editor actions or settings updates.

+> **Note**: Background tasks (like indexing a generated test plan) now emit events to both the new file and the source PRD, ensuring you never miss a status update even if you switch documents.

 These events are purely local and flow through Redis on your machine, keeping your workflow observable without leaking data off-device.

 ---